Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 For example, the Rolex Submariner has a 3-month- to-2-year waiting list from an AD.
 The market premium for the “Starbucks” iteration (a larger successor to the “Kermit”) is 36% above the retail price.
 The steel Daytona with the panda dial has around an 8-year waiting list!
 If you get your hands on one of these bad boys, you could sell it for a 132% profit!
 The Rolex GMT-Master II GRNR and “Batman” models have a 90% and 59% market premium above retail price, respectively.

 As you can see from these examples, there is money in buying and selling watches.
-Buying a watch from an AD and selling it as “nearly new” for a premium kind of makes sense.
-As I said earlier, there are pros and cons to the hobby.
-While flipping watches is a way to make money quickly, it can also lose you just as quickly.
+Buying a watch from an AD and selling it as “nearly new” for a premium price makes sense.
+As I said earlier, there are pros and cons to this hobby.
+While flipping watches is a way to make money quickly, it can also lose it just as quickly.

-You need to know what to buy and when because some watches appreciate in value while others nose dive.
-Plus, the market is continually fluctuating.
+You need to have sufficient knowledge on which watch to buy and when because some watches appreciate in value while others nosedive.
+Plus, the market is continuously fluctuating.
 You have to tune yourself into the market and be ready to pounce.
-You have to know what collectors want, so being a collector yourself helps.
+You have to know what collectors want, being a collector yourself helps.

 Why Does Flipping Watches Cause Controversy?